-- (a) The following documents are filed as part of this Annual Report on Form 10-K: - (1) Consolidated Financial Statements: - The consolidated financial statements of the Company, together with the independent registered public accounting firm's report thereon, are set forth in Part II, Item 8 on pages 92 through 100 of this Annual Report on Form 10-K and are incorporated herein by reference. - (2) Schedules to Consolidated Financial Statements: - All Consolidated Financial Statements schedules not included have been omitted because they are either inapplicable or the information required is provided in the Company's Consolidated Financial Statements and Notes thereto, included in Part II, Item 8, of this Annual Report on Form 10-K. - (3) Exhibits:
+- (a) The following documents are filed as part of this Annual Report on Form 10-K: - (1) Consolidated Financial Statements: - The consolidated financial statements of the Company, together with the independent registered public accounting firm's report thereon, are set forth in Part II, Item 8 on pages 104 through 112 of this Annual Report on Form 10-K and are incorporated herein by reference. - (2) Schedules to Consolidated Financial Statements: - Schedule IV Mortgage Loans on Real Estate is set forth in Part II, Item 8 on pages 169 through 171 of this Annual Report on Form 10-K.

+All other consolidated financial statement schedules not included have been omitted because they are either inapplicable or the information required is provided in the Company's Consolidated Financial Statements and Notes thereto, included in Part II, Item 8, of this Annual Report on Form 10-K. - (3) Exhibits: